zopefoundation/z3c.coverage/src/z3c/coverage/README.txt

   >>> initNode.percent
   100

-We can ask for the amoutn of uncovered lines:
+We can ask for the amount of uncovered lines:

   >>> z3cNode.uncovered
   94